mhaowork/amblegpt/README.md

 mqtt_username: YOUR_MQTT_USER # optional
 mqtt_password: YOUR_MQTT_PASSWORD # optional
 verbose_summary_mode: false #optinal, default true
+add_ha_switch: false # optional, default false. if true, a Switch in Home Assistant to turn off/on AmbleGPT will be added
 prompt: > #optional
    If necessary, uncomment this and use your prompt here The default prompt can be found in mqtt_client.py